1844 United States presidential election: Results

 30.6% of the voting age population and 79% of eligible voters participated in the election.
 Polk's adoption of Manifest Destiny paid dividends at the polls.
 No longer identified with the Tyler-Calhoun "southern crusade for slavery", the western Democrats could embrace Texas annexation.
 The Democrats enjoyed a huge upsurge in voter turnout, up to 20% over the figures from 1840, especially in the Northwest and Mid-Atlantic regions.
 The Whigs showed only a 4% increase.

-The Democrats won Michigan, Illinois, and Indiana and nearly took Ohio, where the concept of Manifest Destiny was most admired.
+It was written in the book The life of James Knox Polk (1850) that former President Jackson made it a point to come out and vote in the election:General Jackson was always warmly attached to Mr. Polk : he looked upon him something in the light of a 'protoge and took a deep interest in his political advancement.
+His feelings were often manifested in a manner that could not be mistaken, and particularly so at the presidential election in 1844, when, though trembling on the verge of the grave, he appeared at the polls, and deposited his ballot in favor of the republican candidates, James K. Polk and George M. Dallas.The Democrats won Michigan, Illinois, and Indiana and nearly took Ohio, where the concept of Manifest Destiny was most admired.
 In the Deep South, Clay lost every state to Polk, a huge reversal from the 1840 race, but carried most of the Middle and Border South.
 Clay's "waffling" on Texas may have cost him the 41 electoral votes of New York and Michigan.
 The former slaveholder, now abolitionist, James Birney of the Liberty Party, received 15,812 and 3,632 votes, respectively, based on his unwavering stand against Texas annexation.